 Mr. McCoy has been committed, since 2005, to improving the lives of youth and their families that find themselves in the Juvenile Justice System in Alameda County.
 He has spent 6 years providing exceptional services to his clients through utilizing a Transformative and Holistic approach of understanding an individual’s needs.
-The services that are provided are tailored to meet the needs of each youth and their family with the objective: to create an approach that feels most at ease to each individual he works with, towards finding a more appropriate way to experience their life.
+The services that are provided are tailored to meet the needs of each youth and their family with the objective to create an approach that feels most at ease to each individual he works with, towards finding a more appropriate way to experience their life.

-Scott Blake, Project Coordinator (Innovations in Reentry)
+Scott Blake, Mentor Coordinator

 Bio Coming Soon.

 Mr. Ashley serves adult participants of The Mentoring Center as an Adult Services Specialist.
 He has been training and developing youth and young adults in Oakland since 2002.
 As a teenager, Mr. Ashley began working for social justice in Oakland and was a part of the efforts to pass the Oakland Fund for Children and Youth (OFCY) initiative in 1996.
 Mr. Ashley has 10 years of experience as a case manager and is in the process of becoming certified as a life coach.
 Mr. Ashley has inspired hundreds of young people within Oakland.
 Jermaine’s motivation for his work is summed up below:

 “I was born in a city where 1 out of 3 African American males end up in jail or dead by the age of 18.
 Despite the trauma my city faces, I’m proud to say I’m a successful 38 year old African American man from Oakland, CA. At the age of 17, I vowed to be an agent of change within my community.
 I made this vow after losing a dozen friends and family to gun violence.
 I made a decision to be part of the solution and get active because doing nothing was contributing to the problem.”